 Defiance College requires all students to live in college-operated housing, unless they meet one of the commuter criteria identified.
 All current residential students will be expected to participate in the housing selection process unless they are approved for commuter status.

-The Defiance College does not permit students under the age of 16 to live in on campus housing.
-Students must be at least 16 years of the time campus residency begins in order to be eligible for on-campus housing.
+Students must be at least 16 years old at the time campus residency begins in order to be eligible for on-campus housing.
 Parent or legal guardians of students under the age of 18 are required to co-sign the Residence Hall License Agreement.
-Additionally, students who will be 16 at the start of campus residency must have his/her parent or legal guardian sign the Minor in Campus Residency Acknowledgement Form.
+Students who will be 16 at the start of campus residency must have his/her parent or legal guardian sign the Minor in Campus Residency Acknowledgement Form.